عوامل مؤثر بر تمایل به پرداخت برای بهبود مدیریت پسماند جامد در کویته، پاکستان

 Song, Q., Wang, Z., & Li, J. (2016).
 Exploring residents’ attitudes and willingness to pay for solid waste management in Macau.
 Environ.
 Sci.
 Pollut.
 Res., 23(16), 16456–16462. https://doi.org/10.1007/s11356-016-6590-8

 Tassie, K., & Endalew, B. J. C. E. S. (2020).
 Willingness to pay for improved solid waste management services and associated factors among urban households: One and one half bounded contingent valuation study in Bahir Dar city, Ethiopia.
-6(1), 1807275. https://doi.org/10.1080/23311843.2020.1807275
+Cogent Environmental Science, 6(1), 1807275.https://doi.org/10.1080/23311843.2020.1807275

 Thomas, G. (2021).
-How to do your case study: Sage. https://uk.sagepub.com/en-gb/eur/how-to-do-your-case-study/book270216
+How to do your case study: Sage Publications. https://uk.sagepub.com/en-gb/eur/how-to-do-your-case-study/book270216

 Wegedie, K. T., Eyasu, A. M., Yizengaw, Y. S., & Shiferaw, G. A. (2020).
 Analysis of Households' Willingness to Pay for Improved Solid Waste Management Services in Gondar city, Ethiopia: Evidence from a double-bounded Dichotomous Contingent Valuation Method. https://doi.org/10.21203/rs.3.rs-117252/v1

 Wilson, D. C., Rodic, L., Scheinberg, A., Velis, C. A., & Alabaster, G. (2012).
 Comparative analysis of solid waste management in 20 cities.
-Waste management & research, 30(3), 237-254. https://doi.org/10.1177/0734242x12437569
+Waste Management & Research, 30(3), 237-254. https://doi.org/10.1177/0734242x12437569